logux/docs/3-concepts/5-subscription.md

 </details>

-After sending initial state server needs to mark all action related to this channel in `resend` callback.
+After sending initial state, the server needs to mark all action related to this channel in `resend` callback.
 Logux will resend these actions to all clients subscribed to this channel.

 <details open><summary><b>Node.js</b></summary>